Sector in brief

 Important contributions to research in medical technology and to turning research results into market-ready products are made by a large number of research groups in Bavaria, in which scientists from various faculties work together with partners from business on research and development topics, as well as by the companies themselves.
-There are about 180 companies conducting research in medical technology in the Medical Valley in the Erlangen region alone.
+There are around 180 companies conducting research in medical technology in the Medical Valley in the Nuremberg Metropolitan Region alone.
 Bavarian research institutions also ensure excellent sector-relevant training.
-As a result, more than 30,000 people are employed in the industry in Bavaria and the job market also offers a large number of skilled workers whose high level of expertise can be put to good use in medical technology.
+As a result, more than 30,000 people are employed in the industry in Bavaria and the job market also offers a large number of skilled workers whose high level of expertise can be used for medical technology.

 One of the most important networks in medical technology in Bavaria is Medical Valley EMN, whose members today aim only “to develop products, services and solutions which significantly increase effectiveness and efficiency in prevention, diagnosis, therapy and rehabilitation”.
-The largest network in the health sector in Germany and Europe has also established itself in Bavaria: Forum MedTech Pharma e.V.
+The largest network in the health sector in Germany and Europe has also established itself in Bavaria: the MedTech Pharma e.V. forum.
 It now has over 600 members from throughout Germany and 13 other countries.
 With Munich as the international head office of the EU-funded initiative EIT Health e.V., Bavaria acquires one of the world’s largest publicly funded initiatives in the health sector.
 German science and industry are networking with over 140 international partners with the aim of improving the European health care system.
 The “Future Platform Bavaria: Digital Healthcare 2020” was established in Bavaria for the constant exchange of experts and development of new concepts, in order to find solutions for new challenges in the health sector as a community.

 Many other networks in Bavaria ensure that new companies and start-ups in medical technology have the ideal chance of success from the word go.
 The university cooperation network BioMedTec Franken, for example, supports the foundation and relocation of innovative companies in the sector in Franconia.
 There is also a series of innovation centres and business incubators with special expertise, benefiting specifically companies in medical technology.
 They include the Innovation Centre for Medical Technology and Pharmaceuticals (IZMP) in Erlangen.
 This integrates new companies quickly into existing networks, where many contacts can unlock new prospects for them.